Rokkit-exe/POS/README.md

-# Getting Started With My POS project
+# Getting Started With My POS Project

 For this project i assume you have `Node.js` and `Git` already installed on your PC.